 The ARM processor (the EP9302) comes from Cirrus and the platform is very similar to the Cirrus EDB9302 evaluation board.
-Cirrus has strongly promoted running Linux on this chip and has done most of the legwork in creating a patch set to the Linux 2.4 kernels, but we have also had to modify the Linux Kernel (TS-Kernel) so it can support NAND and NOR Flash chips (via mtd drivers), a compact flash IDE driver, A/D converters, SD Card through the TS-SDCORE, additional ethernet ports and more.
-If you want to use Linux and aren't tied to the x86 architecture, the TS-7300 can be very cost-effective.
+Cirrus has strongly promoted running Linux on this chip and has done most of the legwork in creating a patch set to the Linux 2.4 kernels, but we have also had to modify the Linux Kernel (TS-Kernel) so it can support the 8MB onboard Flash chip (via mtd drivers), the compact flash IDE driver, and the A/D converter.
+If you want to use Linux and aren't tied to the x86 architecture, the TS-72XX boards can be very cost-effective.

-The TS-7300 SBC's proprietary boot firmware makes it possible for the board to boot directly from the SD Card on the first socket, therefore the TS-7300's are shipped standard with the full-featured Debian Linux installed on the first SD Card.
-Debian can also be used with an NFS root file system or USB flash drives.
+The TS-72XX SBC's are shipped standard with the compact TS-Linux embedded operating system installed in the on-board Flash memory.
+The fullfeatured Debian Linux can also be used with an NFS root file system or larger Flash drives, such as Compact Flash cards, SD cards and USB flash drives.
 The TS-Kernel used is based upon the version 2.4.26, patched and compiled for the Cirrus EP9302 ARM920T processor, and is real-time capable through RTAI.

 The root file system used by the Linux OS can be any of the following:

-The TS-7300 can be loaded with other operating systems such as Windows CE, NetBSD, etc. Technologic Systems will provide support for these, and possibly other operating systems, in the future.
-Currently, only Linux and NetBSD are supported on the TS-7300.
+The TS-7260 can be loaded with other operating systems such as NetBSD, etc. Technologic Systems may provide support for these, and possibly other operating systems, in the future.
+Currently, only Linux and NetBSD are supported on the TS-7260.

 2 Getting Started